 Contributed Articles from: Michael Bennett, Jonathan Boonzaier, Gordon Ghareeb, Allan Jordan.

 MaritimeMatters online since 1998 and was based in Los Angeles.

 The Port of Southampton provided an early inspiration for maritime investigation.
 Currently, based in Los Angeles, Cox works as a photographer, writer and publisher of MaritimeMatters.

-Cox began a lengthy project, to write a comprehensive history of the then almost unheard of Los Angeles Steamship Company.
+Cox began a lengthy project, to write a comprehensive history of the then unheard of Los Angeles Steamship Company.
 The research took almost ten years.
-In 2009 the Steamship Historical Society of America published the book that Cox co-authored along with local maritime expert Gordon Ghareeb, filling an important gap in Californian and Hawaiian maritime history.
-The book “Hollywood to Honolulu; the story of the Los Angeles Steamship Company” (published by the Steamship Historical Society of America and printed by Glencannon Press, ) covers a vital part of Los Angeles’s development, when the fledgling city ran its own shipping line to Hawaii, and on cruises and coastal voyages during the 1920s using former German transatlantic liners and other interesting vessels.
+In 2009 the Steamship Historical Society of America published the book that Cox co-authored along with local maritime expert Gordon Ghareeb, filling an important gap in West Coast maritime history.
+The book “Hollywood to Honolulu; the story of the Los Angeles Steamship Company” (published by the Steamship Historical Society of America) covers a vital part of Los Angeles’s development, when the fledgling city ran its own shipping line to Hawaii, and on cruises and coastal voyages during the 1920s using former German transatlantic liners and other interesting vessels.

-Cox served briefly as West Coast Editor for magazine Steamboat Bill, and served as President of the Los Angeles Maritime Museum Research Society, the very group that influenced him to write the LASSCO text.
+Cox served briefly as West Coast Editor for magazine Steamboat Bill, and as President of the Los Angeles Maritime Museum Research Society.